marmust/internet-scanner/README.md

 To run the build:

-1. Find and download build file for your system in [game_builds](https://github.com/marmust/internet-scanner/tree/main/Unity_stuff/game_builds) folder.
+1. Download Windows release from the [Releases](https://github.com/marmust/internet-scanner/releases).
-2. Unzip downloaded file to new folder
+2. Unzip the downloaded file to a new folder
 3. Run `graph renderer.exe`
 3. You may get an error saying "Windows Protected Your PC".
 This is normal, click the `more options` link, then click the `Run Anyway` button.